 To date, no other shark species is known to have dermal denticles in their eyes.
 Instead, many other species of sharks have "nictating membranes" which, like an eyelid, can be drawn over the eye for protection.
 Where this is absent, some sharks, like the great white (Carcharodon carcharias), are able to roll the eye backwards, in order to shelter the delicate parts and expose the toughened back of the eyeball (Ridewood, 1899).

 Whale sharks have previously been witnessed rolling their eyes, but a recent study has found that this is more pronounced than we previously thought.
 Not only can whale sharks roll their eye, but they can retract the eyeball back into the orbital socket to protect it from damage (Tomita et al, 2020).

 Eyes Full of Teeth

-These denticles are different to those found across the skin of the shark, as they have an 'oakleaf-like' shape and differ in their surface texture, but like dermal denticles are, in fact, modified teeth.
+These denticles are different to those found across the skin of the shark, as they have an 'oakleaf-like' shape and differ in their surface texture.
+Yet, like other dermal denticles, these eye denticles are, in fact, modified teeth!
 Each eye denticle has a hardened surface, like tooth enamel, making it strong (Tomita et al, 2020).

 This is a fascinating finding, because no other sharks are known to have eye denticles, even those which are very closely related to the whale shark.
 However, several species of extinct sharks have been found to have similar eye armour.
-This suggests that eye denticles are unique to whale sharks today, but may have been prevalent amongst other sharks species millions of years ago (Tomita et al, 2020).
+This suggests that eye denticles are unique to whale sharks today, but may have been prevalent amongst other sharks species millions of years ago (Tomita et al, 2020)